wp-plugins/sqlite-cache/readme.txt

 1. Define cache expiration time and HTTP headers the cached pages will be delivered with.
 1. Third form is for cleaning cache.
-Note the cache will be cleared every time when you submit the second form so you don't need to clear cache after changing plugin settings.
+Note the cache will be cleared every time when you submit the domain settings form so you don't need to clear cache after changing settings.

 * Add two lines into `index.php` file (you will be notified on the settings page) to define where the cache storage is located and include the cache engine file.